surge-synthesizer/surge/README.md

 ## macOS

-For user-made presets, the folder is `~/Documents/Surge` For Surge factory presets, wavetables and preferences, the folder is `/Library/Application Support/Surge` if you install globally (with the installer) or `~/Library/Application Support/Surge` if you install locally (with `./build-osx.sh`).
-The plugins are installed in `/Library/Audio/Plug-Ins` or `~/Library/Audio/Plug-Ins` again depending whether you install globally or locally.
+For user-made presets, the folder is `~/Documents/Surge`

+For Surge factory presets, wavetables and preferences, the folder is `/Library/Application Support/Surge`

+When installing globally (with the installer), the plugins will get installed into `/Library/Audio/Plug-Ins`.

+If you install locally (with `./build-osx.sh`), the plugins will get installed into `~/Library/Audio/Plug-Ins`.

 ## Windows

-For user-made presets, the location is `c:\Users\<yourusername>\Documents\Surge` For Surge factory presets, wavetables and preferences, the folder is: `C:\Users\<yourusername>\AppData\Local\Surge`
+For user-made presets, the location is `c:\Users\<yourusername>\Documents\Surge`

+For Surge factory presets, wavetables and preferences, the folder is: `C:\Users\<yourusername>\AppData\Local\Surge`

 # Windows